Shadow group’s ad backs third-party candidate who dropped out of Minnesota Second District race

 A group aligned with Democrats has made a last-ditch effort to boost a third-party candidate who is no longer running in Minnesota’s most competitive congressional race.

-Thomas Bowman dropped out of the Second District race in early October, but Voter Protection Project, a group that backs Democrats, is behind a digital ad promoting him as a candidate still in the race.
+Thomas Bowman dropped out of the Second District race in early October, but the Voter Protection Project, a group that backs Democrats, is behind a digital ad promoting him as a candidate still in the running.

-The group takes a swipe at GOP candidate Joe Teirab’s record as a former federal prosecutor, according to the ad shared with the Star Tribune by the National Republican Congressional Committee.
-Republicans say they’ve seen the ad on streaming services, but it does not appear to be available online.
+The group takes a swipe at GOP candidate Joe Teirab’s record as a former federal prosecutor, according to the ad shared with the Minnesota Star Tribune by the National Republican Congressional Committee (NRCC).
+Republicans said they’ve seen the ad on streaming services, but it does not appear to be available online.

-The ad says Bowman will “secure the border to stop the invaders and he refused to take a COVID shot.”
-It then cuts to a photo showing DFL Rep. Angie Craig, Teirab and Bowman side by side, and ends by saying: “For Congress the choice is yours.”
+It says Bowman will “secure the border to stop the invaders, and he refused to take a COVID shot.”
+It then cuts to a photo showing DFL Rep. Angie Craig, Teirab and Bowman side by side, and ends by saying: “For Congress, the choice is yours.”

-Bowman endorsed Teirab after he left the race but his name will remain on the Nov.
-5 ballot.
+Bowman endorsed Teirab after he left the race, but his name remains on Tuesday’s ballot.

-“To preserve the vote, that’s exactly why I dropped out,” Bowman said in an interview.
+“To preserve the vote, that’s exactly why I dropped out,” he said in an interview.

-Bowman was recruited to run by another group, Patriots Run Project, which has since gone dark and whose donors have also been linked to Democrats.
+Bowman was recruited to run for the seat by another group, Patriots Run Project.
+That group has since gone dark; its donors have also been linked to Democrats.

-The Craig’s campaign denied any involvement in the ad, which an independent expenditure also ties to Voter Protection Project.
+The Craig campaign denied involvement in the ad, which an independent expenditure also ties to Voter Protection Project.

-Additionally, Steinglass gave heavily to Democratic candidates and political committees, donating $185,000 in 2024, reports show.
+Steinglass also gave heavily to Democratic candidates and political committees, donating $185,000 in 2024, reports show.

-Teirab said the ad touting Bowman included some of the same “political smears” that Craig featured in an ad of her own about Teirab’s record as a federal prosecutor.
+Teirab said the ad touting Bowman includes some of the same “political smears” that Craig featured in an ad of her own about his record as a federal prosecutor.

-“There’s a lot of shady coordinating going on,” Teirab said, following a news conference Tuesday where he criticized the Craig campaign’s characterization of his record as a prosecutor.
+“There’s a lot of shady coordinating going on,” Teirab said after a news conference Tuesday, where he criticized the Craig campaign’s characterization of his past work.

 Craig’s latest ad focuses, in part, on a plea deal cut with a fentanyl dealer, who Teirab said gave essential evidence to help convict a drug ring leader.